authelia/authelia/docs/deployment-dev.md

           - admins
           - dev

-The password is hashed and salted as it is in LDAP servers with salted SHA-512.
+The password is hashed and salted as it is in LDAP servers with salted SHA-512 (more hash algorithms such as Argon2 will be provided in the future).
 Here is a one-liner to generate such hashed password:

-    $ npm run hash-password mypassword
+    $ authelia-scripts hash-password mypassword
     $6$rounds=50000$BpLnfgDsc2WD8F2q$PumMwig8O0uIe9SgneL8Cm1FvUniOzpqBrH.uQE3aZR4K1dHsQldu5gEjJZsXcO./v3itfz6CXTDTJgeh5e8t.

 Copy this newly hashed password into your `users_database.yml` file, prefixed with `{CRYPT}` as shown in the example file above.

 Once the file is created, edit the configuration file with the following block (as used in [config.yml](../test/suites/basic/config.yml)):

     authentication_backend:
       file:
-        path: /etc/authelia/users_database.yml
+        path: /path/to/the/users_database.yml

 instead of (used in [config.template.yml](../config.template.yml)):